Azure/Enterprise-Scale/docs/wiki/Deploying-Enterprise-Scale-Foundation.md

 ## Post deployment activities

-Once Enterprise-Scale has deployed, you can grant your application teams/business units access to their respective landing zones.
-Whenever there’s a need for a new landing zone, you can place them into the Online management group given.
+Once Enterprise-Scale has been deployed, you can grant your application teams/business units access to their respective landing zones.
+Whenever there is a need for a new landing zone, you can place them into their respective management groups (Online or Corp) given the characteristics of assumed workloads and their requirements.